-Benefits include the graduate school tuition discount (See the Graduate Catalog), ongoing use of your my.madonna.edu email account, access to the Libraries and the computer laboratories, career workshops, MU Job Link, and more.
+Benefits include the graduate school tuition discount (See the Graduate Catalog), ongoing use of your my.madonna.edu email account and your Handshake account (job search platform), access to the Library and the computer laboratories, and more.

 Graduating seniors are encouraged to celebrate their graduation by participating in the Alumni Spirit Tassel program: the tassel is worn on your mortarboard during the commencement ceremony.
 Tassels are available for purchase year-round in the Alumni Office.